-Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 59% (n=48) of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
-While 20 more rivers are advised to open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting ≥65% of CL, it is clear the overall proportion of rivers with good population status is low.
+Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 54% (n=43) of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
+While 24 more rivers are advised to open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting ≥65% of CL, it is clear that the overall proportion of rivers with good population status is moderate.
 Fish counters and traps provide the most direct assessment of salmon stock status in rivers.
 The number installed and used in stock assessments has increased from 9 in 2002 to a maximum of 31 in recent years.
 There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the cessation of offshore drift netting.
 However, there has been a marked decline in salmon counts subsequently.
-A minor upturn was evident from the time series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years.
-However, this upturn appears not to have continued since that time for the stock as a whole.
-As regards the MSW component, since 2020, a minor upward trend is evident and this reflects anecdotal reports from across the country in 2022 that MSW fish were a more notable feature of overall returns in 2022.
+A minor upturn was evident from the time series low of 2014 until 2017.
+However, since 2020, a declining trend is evident with 2023 representing the lowest value in the whole time series.
+As regards the MSW component, a moderately declining trend is evident in this stock component over the time series.
+However, the minor upward trend evident from 2020 to 2022 has not continued into 2023.
 These counter data can be considered as an index for other rivers nationally and likely reflect the national trend.
+Indeed, the Fish Counter Programme provides a quantitative measure of salmon returns in Irish rivers where they operate.
+As such it is considered to be a strategically important asset in regard to the assessment of salmon stocks and the associated sustainable catch advice provided annually by TEGOS.